AlanAutomated/tf-az-frontdoor/README.md

 ## Example Usage
-This example creates a DNS entry for http(s)://mfa.my.fqdn that when accessed redirects to http(s)://aka.ms/mfasetup.
+This example creates a DNS entry for http(s)://mfa.my.fqdn and http(s)://mfasetup.my.fqdn that when accessed redirects to http(s)://aka.ms/mfasetup.

 ````
 # Map of Frontdoor routes